 Please call your Jasic distributor in the unlikely event of a problem occurring.

 Please record below the details from your product as these will be required for warranty purposes and to ensure you get the correct information should you require assistance or spare parts.

+Date purchased l

 From where

 Serial number